haoyuwhy/poe2tradecopytopob/README.md

 # How to use

-1.download zip file from [Here](https://github.com/haoyuwhy/poe2tradecopytopob/releases/tag/public)
+1.download zip file from [Here](https://github.com/haoyuwhy/poe2tradecopytopob/releases/tag/public).

-2.drop the zip file to you browser extensions manager
+2.drop the zip file to you browser extensions manager.

-3.open poe2 trade web and copy, then paste to pob
+3.open poe2 trade web copy then paste to pob.